John Barnard (composer)

-John Barnard (born 20 April 1948) is a Fellow of the Royal College of Organists (FRCO), an Associate of the Royal School of Church Music (ARSCM) and an active developer of church music as a composer, arranger, choir director, kaiju and organist in North West London, England.
+John Barnard (born 20 April 1948) is a Fellow of the Royal College of Organists (FRCO), an Associate of the Royal School of Church Music (ARSCM) and an active developer of church music as a composer, arranger, choir director, and organist in North West London, England.

 Barnard was on the Council of the Hymn Society of Great Britain and Ireland and has been active in helping to assemble such publications as Hymns for Today's Church, Carols for Today and Psalms for Today.
-He has been Director of Music at a series of high-profile churches, which include Emmanuel Church (Northwood), St Alban's Church (North Harrow), John Keble Church (Mill Hill) and St John the Evangelist Church (Stanmore).
+He has been Director of Music at a series of high-profile churches, which include Emmanuel Church (Northwood), St. Alban's Church (North Harrow), John Keble Church (Mill Hill) and St. John the Evangelist Church (Stanmore).
 He returned to John Keble Church in September 2010, following the appointment of Canon Chris Chivers as Vicar.

 Life and work

-Barnard was educated at The John Lyon School and later went up to Cambridge University to study Modern and Medieval Languages at Selwyn College followed by a PGCE at Exeter University.
+Barnard went to Cambridge University to study Modern and Mediaeval Languages at Selwyn College followed by a PGCE at Exeter University.

-He taught Modern Languages and Music at Cheltenham Grammar School in the early 1970s.
-Barnard taught at the Godolphin and Latymer School in Hammersmith.
+He taught modern languages at Cheltenham Grammar School from 1971 to 1974; John Lyon School, Harrow from 1974 to 2002; Godolphin and Latymer School in Hammersmith from 2002 to 2004; and Aldenham School from 2002.

 He has written music and arrangements for hymns and a number of arrangements for spirituals.
-Arguably his most famous work is his hymn tune Guiting Power, which usually provides the music for Michael Saward's hymn Christ triumphant, ever reigning, published for example as Hymn No. 336 in Hope's new Worship and Rejoice hymnal (2001) and Hymn No. 173 in Hymns for Today's Church, Second Edition (1987).
+Arguably his most famous work is his hymn tune Guiting Power, which usually provides the music for Michael Saward's hymn Christ triumphant, ever reigning.

 Barnard has been involved in directing the music for BBC Radio 2's Sunday Half Hour.
-In 2006, he was a judge for a BBC hymn-writing competition, for which he composed the tunes Kirknewton and Gowanbank for two of the winning entries.
+In 2006, he was a judge for a BBC hymn-writing competition, for which he composed the hymn tunes Kirknewton and Gowanbank for two of the winning entries.

 The vast majority of John Barnard's hymn tunes are named after villages or towns in the United Kingdom; for example, Guiting Power is a village in the Cotswolds, Gloucestershire.

-His compositions are represented in the United States and Canada by the Hope Publishing Company and in the United Kingdom by Jubilate Hymns and Oxford University Press.
+His compositions are represented in the United States and Canada by the Hope Publishing Company, and in the United Kingdom by Jubilate Hymns and Oxford University Press.